plume-lib/run-google-java-format/README.md

 Integration with other build systems is similar.
 (Feel free to contribute concrete exmaples for build systems that are not listed here.)

+Some of these commands have only been tested on Unix;
+if you can create a version that also works on Windows, please contribute it.

 ### Makefile